ptux/interactive-scenarios/pod-lifecycle/intro.md

 ## what I learned

-- Don't use sidecar if you don't have to.
+- Don't use sidecar if you don't have to
+- phase, status, conditions are different things